 An ESA Letter from CertaPet provides:

-To get your ESA Letter online, all you need to do is take a free 5-minute screening which will determine your eligibility for an ESA dog, ESA cat, or other animal today.
-We have helped thousands of people with
+To get your ESA Letter online, all you need to do is take a free 5-minute pre-screening which will determine your eligibility for an ESA dog, ESA cat, or other animal today.

-The brief questionnaire is completely confidential and only takes a few minutes to complete.
+Completely confidential, our brief questionnaire only takes a few minutes to finish.